ConnectSDK/Connect-SDK-iOS/CONTRIBUTING.md

 We use GitHub's issues system for managing bug reports and some upcoming features.
 Just open an issue and a member of the team will set the appropriate assignee, label, & milestone.

+###Crash Reports

+If you experience a crash, please attach your symbolicated crash log or stack trace to an issue in GitHub.

 ##Pull Requests

 If you would like to submit code, please fork the repository on GitHub and develop on the latest sdk-X.Y-dev branch.
 We do not accept pull requests on the master branch, as we only merge QA'd & tagged code into the master branch.
 See the description of our branching strategy above.